dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/leap_hybrid.rst

 You can iterate over all the states returned by the solver (the :meth:`~dwave.optimization.states.States.size` method gives the number of returned states).
-For some models it can be helpful to retrieve non-decision variable that calculate useful information: use the :meth:`~dwave.optimization.model.Model.iter_symbols` method to retrieve such additional symbols.
+For some models it can be helpful to retrieve non-decision variables that calculate useful information: use the :meth:`~dwave.optimization.model.Model.iter_symbols` method to retrieve such additional symbols.

 Improving Solutions and Productizing
 ====================================

-There can be a significant gap between solving an initial model for your problem, perhaps reduced in scope, and an application in production.
-Once you have completed the steps above, the following resources can be useful:
+There can be a significant gap between solving an initial model for your problem, perhaps simplified and reduced in scale, and an application in production.
+The following resources can be useful:

 *   The :ref:`opt_model_construction_nl_guidance` subsection of the
     :ref:`opt_model_construction_nl` section discusses guidelines improving
     models.
-*   You might have an :ref:`initial guess <opt_model_construction_nl_states>` or
-    non-optimal solution you can provide the solver.
+*   You might have a guess or non-optimal solution you can provide the solver as an :ref:`initial state <opt_model_construction_nl_states>` that may reduce solution time.
 *   The :ref:`opt_index_improving_solutions` section discusses scaling and productizing applications.